 The Board of Directors may appoint or recommend members to represent the association on external committees, boards, commissions, and other bodies as appropriate.

-Section 6: Expenses
+Section 6: Reimbursement of Expenses

-Expenses of committee members required to attend meetings of the association may be allowed by action of the Board of Directors.
+Reimbursement of expenses of committee members required to attend meetings of the association may be allowed by action of the Board of Directors.

 ARTICLE VIII